jeffwilcox/jeffwilcox.blog/_posts/2013-08-12-command-line-improvements.md

 - GitHub repo: https://github.com/WindowsAzure/azure-sdk-tools
 - More than 14 releases so far: https://github.com/WindowsAzure/azure-sdk-tools/releases

-Hope these tools help you - let us know; open issues on GitHub; interact with our team on Twitter; even contribute your own fixes to issues.
-We're open source and love sharing our hard work with you.
+Hope these tools help; let us know - we love sharing our work with you.